fkerr0890/drawnTogether/README.md

 Use this command to create a new virtual environment in the project folder `python3 -m venv <environemnt name>`

-4. Activate the virtual environed
+4. Activate the virtual environment

 Use this command in the project folder to activate the virtual environment `source <your environemnt name>/bin/activate`